 There are few writing experiences that are more satisfying than a great gel pen.
 The right gel pen is buttery smooth, has an ink color that really pops, and is a pleasure to write with on all sorts of different paper.
 Gel pens are truly one of the best and most versatile ways to write on almost all paper types.

-Continue reading “The Best Pens for Writing a Lot”
+Continue reading “The Best Gel Pens of November 2019”

 Moleskine notebooks are excellent and easy to find, but they have notoriously lightweight paper.
 The company doesn’t say exactly what the weight is, but give most premium notebooks (Clairefontaine, etc.) are in the 90 grams per square meter (gsm) range, Moleskine feels to be about 70 gsm.
 This number might not feel too light, but it’s under a critical number at which many fountain pens and broad — often even medium — rollerballs will bleed through.